atropos-null/LS/py109/py109_studyguide.md

 ### The `input()` Function

-The `input()` function reads a line from the console, returning the entered data as a string, regardless of what was typed.", and returns it.
+The `input()` function reads a line from the console, returning the entered data as a string, regardless of what was typed and returns it.
 It always returns a string, in the process creating a new string object in memory.
 This string is inherently truthy.
 Remember that an empty string is inherently falsy.

 ```python